No News: Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably, calling it "different, catchy, and utterly infectious."
 She goes on to say that the production is "first-rate" and that the performance is "right on the mark."

 Music video

 This was the band's first music video, and it was directed by Deaton-Flanigen Productions.
 The video premiered on CMT on January 20, 1996, when CMT named it a "Hot Shot".
-It begins following the narrative of the song as the woman leaves her man and boards a bus.
+It begins following the narrative of the song as the woman leaves her boyfriend and boards a bus.
 While on the bus, the previously conservatively-dressed woman begins letting her hair down and dancing provocatively, causing such a stir that the bus overheats and breaks down.
-She then hitchhikes with a Boss Hogg-like character who pulls up in a Cadillac convertible; he and the girlfriend ride off into the sunset.
-Meanwhile, her ex-lover sits at home.
+She then hitchhikes with a Boss Hogg-like character who pulls up in a Cadillac convertible; he and the woman ride off into the sunset.
+Meanwhile, the boyfriend sits at home, and he keeps asking the woman's mother and sister for any clues as to her whereabouts, to no avail.
 Scenes also feature the band performing the song outside.
 A portion of their debut single "Tequila Talkin'" was played at the beginning of the video.